 As is often the case in older cemeteries, St. Michael's has declined over the past 200 years.
-Vandalism, neglect, hurricanes, and natural aging have all contributed to a physical decline of the cemetery.
-Recognizing not only the historical importance of the site but its potential as an open air museum in the urban environment, residents of Pensacola are supporting a major restoration project at the cemetery.
+Vandalism, neglect, hurricanes, and natural aging have all contributed to the physical decline of the cemetery.
+Recognizing not only the historical importance of the site but its potential as an open-air museum in the urban environment, residents of Pensacola are supporting a major restoration project at the cemetery.

-Geographers from the University of West Florida have surveyed the cemetery using a total station (a precision survey instrument) and survey grade GPS.
-A GIS of the cemetery has been constructed consisting of all graves, tombs, roads, botanical data and other features within the cemetery.
+Geographers from the University of West Florida have surveyed the cemetery using a total station (a precision survey instrument) and survey-grade GPS.
+A GIS of the cemetery has been constructed consisting of all graves, tombs, roads, botanical data, and other features within the cemetery.
 This GIS is available as an interactive map at the above link.
-Simply click on any grave in the map for more information.
+Simply click on any grave on the map for more information.
 You can also query the database behind the map to search for information about people buried in the cemetery.
 During 2007 GPR (Ground Penetrating Radar) data will be added to the interactive maps that will help reveal information about the location of the "Hidden Peoples of St. Michael's Cemetery."

 The Saint Michael's Cemetery project will have a positive effect on the urban environment of downtown Pensacola.
 The restoration of St. Michael's Cemetery is an excellent example of preserving our past to benefit our future.